eolt/Queue_Simulaton_Program/README.md

 <hr>

-This program is meant to simulate a queuing type situation where a number of servers are serving as many customers during a selected time interval; such as a grocery store check out or theater box office.
+This program is meant to simulate a queuing type situation where a number of servers are serving as many customers during a selected time interval; such as a grocery store checkout or theater box office.
 The objective is to figure the average amount of time a customer waits in line (queue) before reaching server.

 For this simulation, the user will assign the number of servers, how long is the time interval, the